crazygolem/ngx-lua-autozip/README.md

 ## Why not autozip

-It is painfully slow.
+It is painfully slow without the support of the native zlib library, and still somewhat slow with it.
 And it uses a lot of CPU.
-Those two are related.
 Please open tickets or contribute if you know how to improve the situation.

 It is not well tested.
 It is not super complex, but a few tests here and there wouldn't hurt.
 Dear reader, you are welcome to help with that.

+It is not tested on a variety of distributions or operating systems, and might break on yours.
+Feedbacks are appreciated.

 It doesn't have the zip feature that you need.
 The selected zip feature set is pretty much on point for the target usage: zipping on the fly potentially large